 Gender Surgery in Melbourne with Dr Patrick Briggs Plastic Surgeon

-Gender affirmation surgery, also known as gender confirmation surgery or transgender surgery is now offered in Victoria by Specialist Plastic Surgeon and Melbourne Gender Surgery expert Dr Patrick Briggs.
+Gender affirmation surgery, also known as gender confirmation surgery or transgender surgery (previously known as gender reassignment surgery) is now offered in Victoria by Specialist Plastic Surgeon and Melbourne Gender Surgeon Dr Patrick Briggs.
+Previously based in Perth WA, Dr Briggs has recently relocated his practice to Melbourne.

 What is Gender Dysphoria?